 In the United States, where the disease was first seen in already marginalized communities—including men who have sex with men (MSM), people who inject drugs, and people who exchange sex for money—the public and policymakers were slow to respond to this new health threat.3-5

-In September 1982, the CDC had labeled the condition acquired immunodeficiency syndrome (AIDS) and by 1984, researchers had identified the cause as a virus they named human immunodeficiency virus (HIV).
+In September 1982, the CDC labeled the condition acquired immunodeficiency syndrome (AIDS), and by 1984, researchers had identified the cause as a virus they named human immunodeficiency virus (HIV).
 Additional advances in knowledge included identifying how it spread and what it did to the immune system.
 By 1985, there was a test for HIV that could determine those who had the virus before they had symptoms.2,6

 Treatment advances came next.
 In 1987, the antiretroviral drug azidothymidine (AZT), now called zidovudine, offered a glimmer of hope.
 It was meant to prolong the lives of those living with HIV and was considered moderately effective.
 Importantly, however, it was also found to prevent mother-to-child transmission if taken during pregnancy.
 New combination therapies were introduced in the early-to-mid 1990s that included two antiretroviral drugs.
 These were more effective at limiting the amount of virus in the body but often involved people taking more than 20 pills a day and dealing with numerous side effects.2,7,8